Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 - **GoPro Chest Harness Adapter** snaps into the harness clip from the top.
 It is more stable for chest tracking and won't slip down your body.

 > [!NOTE]
-> 804040 Files are untested.
+> 804040 files are untested.
 Please print one and make sure everything fits before printing more and let me know how everything goes on SlimeVR Discord!

 | Battery | Variant | Link |
 | -------------------- | --------------- | -------------------------------------------------------------------------------- |